 Last Year SSC CGL Tier-I Cut off for Appearing in Tier-II (Paper-I and Paper-II) and Tier-III Exam:

 |Cut off Marks||103.00||93.00||115.00||73.50||87.00||40.00||89.50||131.00|

-- Occupation wellbeing: Central government employments are secure and retreat evidence.
-The Indian government is viewed as a steady manager, dissimilar to numerous private area foundations, where contract and fire work culture is there.
+- Occupation wellbeing: Central government employees are secure and retreat evidence.
+The Indian government is viewed as a steady manager, dissimilar to numerous private area foundations, where contract and firework culture is there.
 Occupation prospects openly part are moderately unaffected by the request and supply powers winning in the activity advertise.

 - Monetary soundness: Working in an administration work accompanies finish money related steadiness.
-The legislature isn’t required to default on compensation instalments that are because of its representatives.
-The instalments are set aside a few minutes and one doesn’t need to stress over the pay not getting credited into the record.
+The legislature isn’t required to default on compensation installments that are because of its representatives.
+The installments are set aside a few minutes and one doesn’t need to stress over the pay not getting credited into the record.

 - Pay increases: Pay commissions routinely survey the pay structure offered to Central Government workforce.
 Compensations out in the open part go up, at whatever point the proposals of a compensation commission are actualized.
 In the current past, these proposals have been worker inviting, in this way making Central Government occupations significantly more lucrative.

 - Career progression: SSC keeps conducting grade-wise departmental competitive exams for existing Central Government staff members.
 This provides them with ample growth prospects.
 Superior performance in these exams can set a person on a path of accelerated career progression.